nepttune/nepttune/DOC.md

 ## Security

-Security configuration enhances projects security by setting multiple security headers.
+Security configuration enhances projects security by setting up session and multiple security headers.

+### Session

+Nepttune sets session name to the value of `sessionName` parameter and sets its expiration to 14 days.

+### Cookies

+Nepttune sets cookies to secure and httpOnly (HttpOnly option is already enabled by Nette.), sets cookie path to `/` and cookie domain to value of `domain` parameter (with dot prefix to allow subdomains).

+### Security headers

+Nepttune sets multiple security headers to recommended values (including `Content Security Policy`).
+The most important one `Strict Transport Security` is enabled by default, but only with max age 60.
+It is recommended to override this option and icrease the max age.

+Review values for each header directly in [source code](https://github.com/nepttune/nepttune/blob/master/config/security.neon).

+## Parameters

-## Sensitive configuration
+## Services

 # Router